haifeng-jin/readable-ml-framework/README.md

 ## Disclaimer

-This repo is mainly for educational purposes only and no where near a feature-complete ML framework.
-It is for people, who wants to learn the internal mechanisms of ML frameworks, like TensorFlow, PyTorch, and JAX.
+This repo is mainly for educational purposes only and nowhere near a feature-complete ML framework.
+It is for people, who want to learn the internal mechanisms of ML frameworks, like TensorFlow, PyTorch, and JAX.

-It implements the eager mode of execution with the tensor data structure and operators in C++ and exposed with Python APIs.
+It implements the eager mode of execution with the tensor data structure and operators in C++ and exposes them in Python APIs.
 The operators are implemented with multi-threading for speed optimization.

 The code is structured in a way that is easiest for people to read.
-All complex features, like sanity checks for function arguments, GPU support, distributed training, data types of different precisions, asynchronous dispatch, compilers, model serialization, model export, are not implemented.
+All complex features, like sanity checks for function arguments, GPU support, distributed training, data types of different precisions, asynchronous dispatch, compilers, model serialization, and model export, are not implemented.

 ## How to use